Flooring Glossary

 Screen and Re-Coat

-The protective urethane is removed from a hardwood finish and a new coat of urethane can replace scratched, worn surfaces for a fresh, renewed look.
-This process can be achieved on any solid or engineered hardwood floor.
+The protective urethane is removed from a hardwood finish through a sanding process and a new coat of urethane can replace scratched, worn surfaces for a fresh, renewed look.
+This process can be achieved on any solid or engineered hardwood floor that has a thick enough wear layer.

 Subfloor